-Stage 2 deals with two types of complaint: those that have not been resolved at Stage 1 and those that are complex and require a detailed investigation.
+This stage deals with two types of complaint: those that have not been resolved at Stage 1 and those that are complex and require a detailed investigation.

-When using Stage 2, your complaint will be investigated fully and you will be issued with a full response within twenty working days.
+When using Stage 2, the complaint will be investigated fully, and the complainant will be issued with a full response within twenty working days.